Algonquin family urges Petawawa to reconsider Indian Diamond Park's new name | CBC News

 "He loved his town," Pilon said.

 Jocko requested it be named after Elder Ross.
-AOO suggested to name it Algonquin Diamond Park, with a plaque dedicated to Ross.
+AOO suggested Algonquin Diamond Park, with a plaque dedicated to Ross.

 "No ill intentions toward the Mohns family," explained Pilon.
 "This was such a missed opportunity."